viorelyo/Parkingo/wiki.md

 ### Mind map

 In a real life scenario, the Youtube video could be replaced by a live stream from a parking lot surveillance camera so the app could provide real time information about the parking lot occupancy.

-Challenges that we should expect will be related to the scalability of the application.
-We should, for example, take into consideration that the application should work in different weather conditions.
-We also focus on the accessibility of the processed information in real-time, for which we will try to compare different AI algorithms and will choose the one with the best balance between accurate results and small processing time.
+Another thing to take into consideration would be different weather and lightning conditions.
+We also focus on the accessibility of the processed information in real-time, for which we will try to optimize our model to achive the best balance between accurate results and small processing time.